dpc-sdp/WoVG-GMP-360/GTM360/README.md

 ### Google Tag Manager Account Creation
 If your agency or department doesn’t have a GTM account, follow [these instructions from Google](https://support.google.com/tagmanager/answer/6103696?hl=en).
 #### GTM Naming Convention
-Please follow the WoVG naming convention for Google Tag Manager containers.
+These are the WoVG naming convention for Google Tag Manager containers.
 Use your primary domain name.
 Don’t include the www.
 For the Department of Premier and Cabinet, this would be:
-* dpc.vic.gov.au
+* **dpc.vic.gov.au**
 #### GTM Installation
 Then add the container to every page of your site using this Quick Start Guide | Google Tag Manager for Web Tracking